canonical/sphinx-docs-starter-pack/docs/reference/myst-syntax-reference.md

 ### Terminal output

-Showing a terminal view can be useful to show the output of a specific command or series of commands, where it is important to see the difference between input and output.
+A terminal view can be useful to show the output of a specific command, where it is important to see the difference between input and output.
 In addition, including a terminal view can help break up a long text and make it easier to consume, which is especially useful when documenting command-line-only products.

 To show a terminal view, use the following directive: